sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-call-multiple-contracts.md

                 })
             }

-            throw new Error('no partialContractTransaction found')
+            throw new Error('no partialContractTx found')
         }
     )